r4v3n6101/goldsrc-rs/README.md

 # goldsrc-rs

 Collection of file's parsers for goldsrc engine.
-Working with:

 # Supported files